serge-k-hanna/GC/README.md

 The implementations in this repository were done by Hieu Nguyen, who was an intern in the [CSI Lab](http://eceweb1.rutgers.edu/csi/CSILab.html) during Summer 2017.
 # Guess & Check Codes
-This project was based on the Guess &amp; Check Algorithms (GC) by Dr. Salim El Rouayheb and Serge Kashanna.
-The goal of this project was to simulate and optimize the decoding process to recover one or multiple deletions using GC algorithms (please help me on the section, Serge).
+This project is based on the [Guess & Check (GC) codes](https://arxiv.org/abs/1705.09569), introduced by [Serge Kas Hanna](http://www.eden.rutgers.edu/~sk1976/) and [Salim El Rouayheb](http://eceweb1.rutgers.edu/csi/).
+GC codes are binary codes that can correct multiple deletions (or insertions) with high probability.
+The codes have a redundancy that is logarithmic in the length of the information message.
+GC codes have deterministic and polynomial time encoding and decoding schemes.
+The decoding may fail in some cases, but the probability of failure is proven to be low (asymptotically vanishing) in theory and practice.
+For instance, one of the simulations shows that a GC code with rate 0.8 can correct up to 4 deletions in a message of 1024 bits with no decoding failure detected within 10000 runs of simulations.
 # Installation Guide
 ## Requirements
 1. [Number Theory Library (NTL)](http://www.shoup.net/ntl/) by Victor Shoup: You must install this library to your machine and correctly add the include path to its header files.